n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/README.md

 # Code Nodes

-Information about different core nodes in n8n.
+This section contains information about all the core nodes in n8n.
+Each node documentation contains information on the available resources and operations along with an example workflow.